“Has really helped me confirm how I need to address the marking policy”

 Dispel the false assumptions about marking:

-- What inspectors REALLY expect to see
+- What Ofsted inspectors REALLY expect to see

-- What government guidance says
+- Does government guidance recommend certain practices

 - What the teacher standards say